 I moved to Seattle in 1985 and the Norton came with us but was replaced as a daily rider with a more dependable Honda.
 Soon our two sons were old enough to develop an interest in motorcycles and we bought some dirt bikes and I got back into off road riding.

 In 2003 I bought a Harley in homage to my hometown and rode it to Milwaukee with Deby on the back to celebrate Harley’s 100th anniversary.
 During my Harley phase Deby and I rode 40,000 miles on multiple cross country trips.
 With the advent of the adventure riding craze I noticed an opportunity to combine my love of motorcycle travel and off road riding.
-Realizing that carrying a passenger on an adventure bike was not a good idea Deby got her endorsement in 2010 and learned to ride on a DR200 at Donn’s offroad riding school.
-After a series of motorcycle trades which included two WR250s, a DRZ400 and a V-Strom I finally have the what I think are the two best bikes for my type of riding, a Yamaha WR250R for the trails and a F800GS for the longer trips.
+Realizing that carrying a passenger on an adventure bike was not a good idea Deby got her endorsement in 2010 and learned to ride on a DR200 at Donn’s off-road riding school.
+After a series of motorcycle trades which included two WR250s, a DRZ400, V-Strom, F800GS, KTM1190R, Africa Twin and Africa Twin Adventure Sports.
+I finally have the what I think are the two best bikes for my type of riding, a KTM 500 EXC for the trails and a BMW R1250GSA for the longer trips.

-I got my first bike at age 52, a DR200 – I love that bike, and still ride it on single track and more aggressive dirt.
+I got my first bike at age 52, a DR200 – I loved that bike.
 In the first 6 months, I put 5,000 miles on it, and then promptly upgraded for a BMW650 XCountry – what a great bike – nimble off road, great on the freeway!
 I put 25,000 miles on the bike, and it’s done anything and everything I’ve asked of it.
-I recently traded in the XCountry for a G650 GS, and am looking forward to getting to know this new bike.
+Since then I traded in the XCountry for a G650 GS, and then a F650GS twin which I still have.
+I recently upgraded to a BMW F750GS that I love.
 So I’ve been riding since 2010, and since I didn’t start riding as a kid, I’m trying to make up for lost time and ride as much as I can!
 Donn has been a great riding instructor and partner, and he has given me the confidence to get on my bike and just ride it, on the road and off the road.
 When I’m not on my bike, I’m working with my torches, hammers and anvils – I’m an artist, working with forged copper – www.debyharvey.com, if you want to take a look.
-I show at 4 galleries around the U.S., have a couple of public pieces out there, and am a founding member of a nonprofit art group in Issaquah – www.arteast.org.
+I show at 4 galleries around the U.S., have a couple of public pieces out there.

 Well, that’s me in a nutshell.